-The Sul Ross Library offers in-person and virtual library instruction in support of the Library’s purpose to provide learning resources and services necessary to support the educational, research and information needs of the University, including traditionally scheduled classroom instruction sessions, virtual reference service, research consultations, research guides, online tutorials, and informal one-on-one instruction at the Information Desk.
+The Sul Ross Library offers face-to-face and web-based library instruction as part of our mission to provide learning resources and services necessary to support the educational, research, and information needs of the university.

 Tips for Incorporating the Library into a Syllabus or Assignment